WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

     2. Liaise with the Union’s Finance Department where necessary.
     3. All sales and purchases must be approved by the treasurer.
        1. Purchases over £250 must be approved by the Exec as a whole.
+    4. Any new equipment purchases with society funds that exceed £1000 must be discussed in an open forum.
+An open forum is defined as either:
+       1. A minuted meeting open to all members, with at least one week's notice.
+       2. An online discussion accessible to all members for at least one week.

 13. The Secretary shall: